postpal/deploy/README.md

-#Clean Blog by Start Bootstrap - Jekyll Version used by Papo:
+#Clean Blog by Start Bootstrap - Jekyll Version used by Papo:master or gh?

 The official Jekyll version of the Clean Blog theme by [Start Bootstrap](http://startbootstrap.com/).